ThermalTake Extreme Volcano 12

 The Volcano series is the best-known series of Tt cooling solutions for the AthlonXP processors (although some models are also suitable for Pentium 4 processors), including the 7, 9, and 11, which is considered the most disappointing in the series, 9 was minor and especially aesthetic, which made it a medium-only solution and a little outdated while at the same time began to appear good solutions, quality and innovative.

-ThermalTake now features two new Volcanic coolers to restore the lost honor: Extreme Volcano 12 for Overclocking, and Volcano SilentBoost for those who like the quiet.
+ThermalTake now introduces two new coolers from the Volcano series that are supposed to restore its lost respect: Extreme Volcano 12 for overclocking, and Volcano SilentBoost for quiet enthusiasts.

 The 12 boasts a combination of a new and unique fan and an additional and required improvement of the body itself to improve its cooling performance.